Islamic banking and finance in Canada

+Islamic Mortgage

 History

-Islamic mortgage fraud

 A Toronto-based financial company UM Financial started giving Sharia-compliant loans to Muslims in 2005 in partnership with Central 1 Credit Union of Vancouver.
 The company planned to offer no-interest MasterCard as well.
 UM financial was ordered to go into receivership by the Ontario Superior Court on October 7, 2011.
 Omar Kalair and Yusuf Panchbaya of UM Financial were charged by RCMP for $4.3-million mortgage fraud, but both men were acquitted of all counts contained in the indictment in Ontario Superior Court June 7, 2019.

+Islamic Mortgage in the main stream

+The 2024 federal budget announced on April 16 included plans to bring halal mortgages into financial regulatory system.